nestjs/docs.nestjs.com/content/recipes/crud.md

 - Additional helper decorators
 - Swagger documentation

-> warning **Notice** So far, `@nestjsx/crud` only supports `TypeORM`, but other ORMs like `Sequelize` and `Mongoose` will be included in the near future.
-So in this article, you'll learn how to create CRUD controllers and services using `TypeORM`.
+> warning **Notice** Currently `@nestjsx/crud` only supports `TypeORM`.
+Other ORMs like `Sequelize` and `Mongoose` will be included in the near future.

+In this chapter, you'll get an overview of how to create CRUD controllers and services using `TypeORM`.
+Complete documentation is available at the project's [wiki](https://github.com/nestjsx/crud/wiki/Home).
 We assume that you have already successfully installed and set up the `@nestjs/typeorm` package.
 To learn more, see [here](/techniques/sql).

 #### Getting started

-To start creating CRUD functionality we have to install all required dependencies:
+Start by installing all required dependencies:

 ```bash
 npm i --save @nestjsx/crud @nestjsx/crud-typeorm typeorm class-transformer class-validator